| |

 thinks he is very important.

 Now let's read that sentence together.
+In later conversations you can bring

 other things to the children's notice, for example, 'these things